Custom Website Development vs Template 2026 – Honest Comparison

 • Bounce rate: template 50–70%, custom 30–40%

-• Conversion rate: template 1–2%, custom 3–5% (Amazon’s classic stat: 100ms latency = 1% revenue loss)
+• Conversion rate: template 1–2%, custom 3–5%.
+Amazon's classic stat: 100 ms latency = 1% revenue loss.

-• Mobile usability: template avg 70, custom 95+
+• Mobile usability score: template avg 70, custom 95+

-More: page speed optimisation with modern techniques.
+More on this in page speed optimisation with modern techniques.

 SEO — where the gap shows

-• HTML structure (theme dictates it)
+• HTML structure (the theme dictates it)

 • Schema.org markup (only at plugin level)